bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 The reason they are generally considered a bad practice is that they are difficult to change and thus encourage stale documentation.
-I still advice that you not use comment boxes in the real world since not everyone on your team will have read this amazing post :smile:.
+I still advice that you don't use comment boxes in the real world since not everyone on your team will have read this amazing post :smile:.
 But for small scripts on my own system, I still use comment boxes, and you can too.